01-edu/public/subjects/printif/README.md

-# printif
+## printif

 ### Instructions

-Create a function  `PrintIf()` that takes a string in the parameter and prints`G` followed by a newline if the argument length is more than 3; otherwise, print "Invalid Output\n".
+Write a function that takes a `string` as an argument and returns the letter `G` if the argument length is more than 3, otherwise returns **Invalid Input\n**.

-- If it's an empty string returns "Invalid Output\n".
+- If it's an empty string return "Invalid Input\n".

 ### Expected function

 ```go
 func PrintIf(str string) string {

 }
 ```